Case study · 04 / 07

 • Designed reconciliation rules with the ops and compliance teams that would eventually rely on them.

-• Shipped iteratively, one client cohort working end-to-end, then scale, rather than waiting for the perfect schema.
+• Shipped iteratively, one system mapping working end-to-end, then scale, rather than waiting for the perfect schema.

 “Data products don't have shiny front ends.
 They have a thousand quiet ways to be wrong.”